Economy of Peru

 Development in Peru increased following the 2000s commodities boom while government finances, poverty reduction and progress in social sectors improved.
 The nation has more recently adopted the Lima Consensus, an economic ideology of neoliberalism, deregulation and free market policies that has made foreign portfolio investment in Peru attractive.
-Inflation in 2012 was the lowest in Latin America at 1.8%, with the most recent annual rate standing at 1.9% in 2020.
-Though statistical poverty has decreased significantly – from nearly 60% in 2004 to 20.5% in 2018.
+By 2012, inflation in Peru was the lowest in Latin America at 1.8%.
+A political crisis that has continued since 2016 initiated a period of institutional instability that resulted with unfinished government projects and policies.
+The continued income from commodities has provided economic stability to Peru, however, though poverty rates increased and did not recover following the COVID-19 pandemic in Peru.

 Peruvian economic performance has been tied to exports, which provide hard currency to finance imports and external debt payments, though in recent decades the economy has begun to diversify.
 Peru's main exports are copper, gold, zinc, textiles, chemicals, pharmaceuticals, manufactures, machinery, services and fish meal.
 The country's major trade partners are the United States, China, Brazil, the European Union and Chile.
 Although exports have provided substantial revenue, self-sustained growth and a more egalitarian distribution of income have proven elusive.
 Services account for 59.9% of Peruvian gross domestic product, followed by industry (32.7%) and agriculture (7.6%).
 Recent economic growth has been fueled by macroeconomic stability, improved terms of trade, as well as rising investment and consumption.